Skip to content

 WARNING

-You can access any object attribute, but make sure you access only public and released attributes to avoid compatibility issues with future UI5 versions.
+You can read any object attribute, but use only public and released attributes to avoid compatibility issues with future UI5 versions.

 Model Properties